18F/tanf-prototype/README.md

 ### Set up CI/CD

+First, make sure that you have already run all the setup to get the app going in cloud.gov.

-By default, this is set up to run in [CircleCI](https://circleci.com/).
+This is set up to run in [CircleCI](https://circleci.com/).
 There is a `.circleci/config.yml` file which drives this.
 If you need to use another CI/CD system, feel free to look at this file.
 It should be fairly simple to translate this to whatever system you need to do this with.